VCAMP/getting_and_cleaning_data_project/Codebook.md

 ###Variables

 NB all variables apart from "subject" and "activity" have been summarised by taking the average value across each subject and activiy of each relevant measurement.
-The unit of measure for these variables is not explicitly stated in the readme files of the original data set, but we can assume it's [g](http://en.wikipedia.org/wiki/G-force).
+The unit of measurement for these variables is not explicitly stated in the readme files of the original data set, but we can assume it's [g](http://en.wikipedia.org/wiki/G-force) over millisec (time domain)/Hz (frequency domain) for the accelerometer signals and in degrees/second over millisec/Hz for the gyroscope signals.

 * subject